-NEURONTIN ADDICTION TREATMENT AT 12 KEYS
+NEURONTIN ADDICTION TREATMENT AT 12 Keys

 If you have been abusing Neurontin for a considerable amount of time, stopping use abruptly can increase your chances of seizures or suicidal thoughts, along with other painful and upsetting withdrawal symptoms.
 For your safety, it is important to seek professional help for your Neurontin addiction as opposed to making independent attempts to get sober.
-At 12 Keys Rehab, our Neurontin addiction treatment begins with a clinical assessment and evaluation so that our staff can determine what resources will be most suitable for your treatment plan.
+At 12 Keys in Florida, our Neurontin addiction treatment begins with a clinical assessment and evaluation so that our staff can determine what resources will be most suitable for your treatment plan.